Doubt

 "

-However if this doubt leads to the failure of standard lies, and those lies have led to stability in society, who are we to remove that stability?
+If doubt leads to the failure of standard lies, and those lies have led to stability in society, who are we to remove that stability?
+Without wishful thinking and fluffy religion, what happens to the untermensch?
 If ignorance is bliss, who are we to condemn the ignorant to a life of unhappy enlightenment?
 How is this dangerous truth tamed?

 When I talk of the necessity of doubt, I mean intellectual doubt, epistemological doubt.
 I don't mean emotional or physical doubt.
 I do not mean to say that people, when they are committed to a task, should pause or slow themselves due to endless nagging doubt.
 When a job needs to be done or a physical task is required you need to steadfast your body against doubt.
 I prefer to use the word insecure for the physical doubt that causes a person to underperform or limit themselves.

 If you doubt yourself too much, emotionally, you will become a wreck, a captain blinded by doubt and who has the truth obscured by doubt, not facilitated by it.
-Intellectual doubt and emotional steadfastness can go hand in hand, this is how I live my life, my deeper thoughts are steeped in doubts but as I am acting on what I see to be the best course of action then I purge doubt from my actions.
-This is why in practice I sometimes come across as overbearing, bossy or authoritive.
-But when asked, I will freely admit that I know very little about life.
-I simply act on what I do know (as is all anyone can do) and do not let intellectual doubt cause emotional insecurity.
+Intellectual doubt and emotional steadfastness can go hand in hand: it is how I live my life.
+My deeper thoughts are steeped in doubts but as I am acting on what I see to be the best course of action then I purge doubt from my actions.
+There are times for skepticism, and times for action.
+When theorizing and weighing evidence, employ doubt and skepticism.
+And then when you act, know that you are steering a ship built on powerful foundation, and don't keep changing course.
+Satan represents doubt and skepticism in theory, and suredness and decisiveness in action.